karlchris/data-engineering/docs/data-modeling/dimensional-modeling/README.md

 ![Dimension table](../pics/dimension-table.png)

+!!! info

-> Dimension tables tend to have fewer rows than fact tables, but can be wide with text columns.
+    Dimension tables tend to have fewer rows than fact tables, but can be wide with text columns.
 As the business evolves, dimension tables can grow horizontally.

 ## Snowflake schema